SAP/jenkins-library/documentation/docs/steps/abapEnvironmentCloneGitRepo.md

 ```

 Using such a configuration file is the recommended approach.
 Please note that you need to use the YAML data structure as in the example above when using the `repositories.yml` config file.
 If you want to clone a specific commit, either a `commitID` or a `tag` can be specified.
+If both are specified, the `tag` will be ignored.

 ## Example: Configuration in the Jenkinsfile